javadbat/jb-date-input/README.md

 web component date input (picker) to get date (jalali & gregorian) from user.

-- support jalali date as well as gregorian date
+- support jalali date as well as gregorian date.

-- support keyboard arrow key and fast date input with keyboard
+- support keyboard arrow key and fast date input with keyboard.

-- 💅customizable style with css variables
+- 💅customizable style with css variables.

-- can set min and max date value
+- can set min and max date value.

-- web component so it can be used in every framework and even pure-js project
+- web component so it can be used in every framework and even pure-js project.

-- responsive and mobile friendly (support swipe in touch devices and handle virtual keyboard)
+- responsive and mobile friendly (support swipe in touch devices and handle virtual keyboard).

-- support typescript
+- support typescript.

-- good typing experience for desktop user
+- good typing experience for desktop user.

-- has headless module so you can use it with any input [read more](https://javadbat.github.io/design-system/?path=/docs/components-form-elements-inputs-jbdateinput-readme--docs#headless-usage)
+- has headless module so you can use it with any input [read more](https://javadbat.github.io/design-system/?path=/docs/components-form-elements-inputs-jbdateinput-readme--docs#headless-usage).

-- have 3 value type so you can get inputted value in gregorian, jalali or timestamp base on your project need
+- have 3 value type so you can get inputted value in gregorian, jalali or timestamp base on your project need.

-- customizable value format so you can get your value in standard iso format or custom format like `1400/12/08` or `1400_12_08`
+- customizable value format so you can get your value in standard iso format or custom format like `1400/12/08` or `1400_12_08`.

 - support `esm` import build for modern `ECMA Script` nodejs app.

 - compatible with native HTML `form` element to send data to server.

-- support multi-language and i18n see [jb design system getting starting guidance](https://javadbat.github.io/design-system/?path=/docs/getting-started-introduction--docs)
+- support multi-language and i18n see [jb design system getting starting guidance](https://javadbat.github.io/design-system/?path=/docs/getting-started-introduction--docs).

 ## Demo & Sample: